 Top Tips to Target Male Clientele in Your Salon This Father’s Day

-Not only will it boost your bottom line, but you’ll reap the rewards with some new loyal customers.
+Marketing your hair salon for men will not only will it boost your bottom line, but you’ll reap the rewards with some new loyal customers.

 Here are some tips on getting some men through the door for Father’s Day, and keep them coming back.

-Let Them Find You Online
+Let Them Find Your ‘Hair Salon For Men’ Online

 63% of salons have seen an increase in male clients over the last year with men now accounting for one in five (23%) of salon clients.
 Studies show that most of these men will find their services online.
 For a haircut or spa service, they will choose what’s closest to them.